 In the run-up to the 1960 elections, JFK worked long and hard every day, traveling around the country on weekends.
 Eventually, on July 13, 1960, he was nominated as the Democratic Party’s presidential candidate.
 Jack asked Lyndon B. Johnson, a Texas senator, to be his vice president.

 In the presidential election on November 8, 1960, JFK overpowered Republican Vice President Richard M. Nixon in a very tightly fought race.
-Jack garnered 2 firsts in becoming president: the first Catholic president and the youngest president at 43.
+Jack garnered 2 firsts in becoming president.
+He was the first Catholic president.
+JFK was also the youngest president at 43.
 Before he was inaugurated, John Jr., his second child was born.

 John F. Kennedy, The 35th President Of The United States

 January 20, 1961, was the day JFK was sworn in as president of the country.
 He asked the American people to know what they can do for the country, not what the country can do for them.

 He also asked the people of the world to join with the USA to fight their common enemies: poverty, disease, tyranny, and war.